-Caldolor Pediatric Study
+Caldolor Newborn Study

 We previously received FDA approval for the use of Caldolor in pediatric patients six months of age and older.
-Caldolor is the first and only injectable non-steroidal anti-inflammatory drug (NSAID) approved for use in children.
+Caldolor is the first and only injectable NSAID approved for use in children.
 We then initiated a study to collect data on the use of Caldolor in children ranging in age from birth up to six months of age.
-Enrollment in that multi-center study was completed in 2019.
+Enrollment in that multi-center study was completed in 2019, and topline results were announced in 2020, indicating that Caldolor was well tolerated in this patient population, with no safety concerns noted.